A pod of killer whales on the move

 Our very best wishes to you all.

 Dr. Filipa Samarra

 This project aims to understand variations in the behavioral ecology amongst killer whales observed in Iceland, as well as the importance of herring as prey.
 This information is crucial to the assessment of the Icelandic killer whale population and will allow us to evaluate which proportion of the population is highly dependent on herring stocks and consequently the threats this population may face.
 More broadly, the monitoring of different cetacean species will also allow us to help characterize the local marine ecosystem, as well as its importance for different top predators.
 The Vestmannaeyjar archipelago is not only an important ground for various fish species but also home to the Surtsey Nature Reserve, a UNESCO World Heritage site and thus an area of significant cultural and biological importance.

 We look forward to sharing findings from the 2019 season once data analysis is complete.
 In the meantime, thank you for all you do to support multi-year conservation studies like this one.
 Together, we are making a real difference in the fight to sustain our planet, one species, one donation, and one day at a time.

 Director of Annual Giving

 P.S.
 Remember, you don't just have to read about this research from afar... you can be at the center of the action as an Earthwatch research volunteer!
-Please follow the link below to see which teams are still accepting volunteers for 2015.
+Please follow the link below to see which teams are still accepting volunteers in 2019.